CryptoGANFactory/CryptoGANJunks/README.md

 Instagram: https://www.instagram.com/cryptoganfactory/

-If you love or idea, feel free to donate:
+If you love the idea, feel free to donate so we can purchase a RTX3080 so we can design new Junks faster:

 ETH: 0xdc03ffA7486eB9486ad3270e267A19aDbb1Dec32